Sequential stratified inference for the mean: Introduction

-\paragraph*{History and asymptotic inference:} \citet{cournot1843} showed that for binary populations, stratified sampling with proportional allocation is never less precise than simple random sampling. \citet{tchouproff23} derived the optimal stratum sample allocation (for mean squared error) based on stratum sizes and variances, now known as \emph{Neyman allocation}.
-Neyman independently built on \citet{tchouproff23} in a seminal paper on survey sampling, arguing for random sampling over purposive sampling, which was common at the time \citep{neyman34, fienberg96}. \citet{neyman34} addressed both estimation and inference, including confidence intervals for means of stratified populations.
-Neyman elsewhere codified strict level control as a basic goal in statistical inference \citep{lehmann93}, but \citet{neyman34} suggests that asymptotic normal-theory confidence intervals are adequate for applied problems when the sample is not smaller than 15.
-Foundational textbooks on survey sampling---including \citet{hansenEtal53}, \citet{kish65}, and \citet{cochran77}---have promulgated asymptotic tests and confidence intervals for various designs.
-Those methods can have arbitrarily poor coverage depending on the true population distribution (\Cref{fig:significance_level} and \citet{lehmannRomano05}).
+When the sample is \textit{not} stratified, Wald's sequential probability ratio test (SPRT) \citep{wald45} is sequentially valid, and mixing over possible alternatives provides a `test of power~1' that is guaranteed to stop when the null is false \citep{robbinsSiegmund74}.
+The SPRT was originally characterized for populations and designs that yield a parametric likelihood.
+For instance, if samples are drawn by UIRSing and the population is binary, the samples are IID Bernoulli and the population is fully parameterized by its mean.
+Recent work on \textit{test supermartingales} (TSMs) and \textit{E-processes} has provided efficient sequential inference for bounded, nonparametric populations \citep{Howard21, orabona2023tight, ramdasEtal23}.
+Such tests are interpretable in terms of `bets' against the null, which are tuned so that the total wealth of the gambler grows quickly \citep{shafer21, grunwaldEtal24}.

-\paragraph*{Finite-sample stratified inference:} A basic method to construct finite-sample confidence intervals for stratified binary populations combines multiplicity-corrected confidence bounds constructed separately for each stratum \citep{wright91}. \citet{wendellSchmee96} improved on Wright's method for binary populations by testing the composite hypothesis using as the $P$-value the maximum $P$-value over the simple hypotheses whose union comprises the composite hypothesis.
-The method of \citet{wendellSchmee96} is intractable when $K$ is large.
+A very simple approach to inference on stratified binary populations combines multiplicity-corrected confidence bounds constructed separately for each stratum \citep{wright91}.
+Wright's idea is easily generalized to bound the population mean using any set of confidence bounds that are valid within strata---the strata need not be binary. \citet{wendellSchmee96} improved on Wright's method for binary populations by maximizing a $P$-value over all simple hypotheses---about the stratumwise means---in a union that comprises the global hypothesis---about the pooled population mean.
+Their method is intractable when there are many strata.